plebbit/plebbit-cli/README.md

 cd plebbit-cli
 yarn install --frozen-lockfile
-yarn build && yarn oclif manifest node bin/run
+yarn build && yarn oclif manifest node bin/run --help
 ```

-After running the last command you should have your executable in the directory.
-In this example we have generated an executables for linux.
-If you want to generate executables for different operating systems, visit [pkg documentation](https://github.com/vercel/pkg)
+After running the last command you should be able to run commands directly against `bin/run`

 # Usage

 ## The data/config path of Plebbit

-This is the directory where plebbit-cli will keep its config, as well as data for local subplebbits:
+This is the default directory where plebbit-cli will keep its config, as well as data for local subplebbits:

 -   macOS: ~/Library/Application Support/plebbit
 -   Windows: %LOCALAPPDATA%\plebbit